-- Apply the principles of fluid power and physics to operate modern industrial hydraulic and pneumatic systems.
+- apply the principles of fluid power and physics to operate modern industrial hydraulic and pneumatic systems.

-- Use welding equipment for oxy-acetylene and arc welding, install wiring for residential, commercial and industrial installations using engineering and architectural drawings to the standards of the Canadian Electrical Code Regulations
+- use welding equipment for oxy-acetylene and arc welding, install wiring for residential, commercial and industrial installations using engineering and architectural drawings to the standards of the Canadian Electrical Code Regulations.

-- Design and build motor control circuits used for industrial applications.
+- design and build motor control circuits used for industrial applications.

-- Understand many aspects of industrial mechanics, industrial electrical, electronic and computer controls.
+- understand many aspects of industrial mechanics, industrial electrical, electronic and computer controls.

-- Install and maintain a wide range of equipment in modern industrial plants.
+- install and maintain a wide range of equipment in modern industrial plants.